-I know what you might be thinking, fried pickles do no sound so great, they sound weird.
+I know what you might be thinking, fried pickles do not sound so great, they sound weird.
 I promise if you try these, you will soon fall in love with these delicious tart snacks.
 Best of all you don’t need to go out to make these Hooters Fried Pickles from scratch.
-For this recipe you will need a jar of dill pickle slices.
+For this recipe, you will need a jar of dill pickle slices.
 I like Del Dixie, but this is a brand in the Houston area.
-I drain the amount of pickles that I want to cook.
+I drain the number of pickles that I want to cook.
 You can save the pickle juice it is always good to use in potato salad, or even egg salad.

 For me the buttermilk is what makes this recipe extra special.
 It seems to counteract the tartness of the pickles perfectly.
 We are also using a mixture of flour.
 We are using white and whole wheat flour.
 I really think the two types of flour make a difference in the final product.
 The whole wheat flour and the white flour fry at different levels so the taste is complex.